pyprojectx/pyprojectx/docs/docs/recipes.md

 scripts_ctx = "venv"
 [tool.pyprojectx.venv]
-dir = ".venv" # not (directly) managed by pyprojectx post-install = "install" # optional: make sure the venv is ready to use [tool.pyprojectx.aliases] install = "uv sync" # optional: initialize the project's virtual environment using your preferred tool
+dir = ".venv" # not (directly) managed by pyprojectx post-install = "@install" # optional: make sure the venv is ready to use [tool.pyprojectx.aliases] install = "uv sync" # optional: initialize the project's virtual environment using your preferred tool
 ```